kanors-emr/Tiam_Framework-documentation/source/index.rst

 Introduction
 ^^^^^^^^^^^^^

+TIAM (the TIMES Integrated Assessment Model) is a bottom-up, technology rich, least-cost optimization, multi-regional global integrated assessment model, which is developed using the TIMES model generator of IEA-ETSAP.

 * Rapid construction of Global TIMES models that focus on particular countries or regions – to serve as worthy starting points for further refinement with country and domain experts.
 * Models are deployed online – fully functional via Internet Browsers.